 As SDG 12.7.1. indicator measures the number of countries implementing SPP action plans and policies, therefore missing data (countries not submitting reports on their implementation of SPP) do not significantly impact the indicator measurement.
 4.g.
-Regional aggregations (REG\AGG) The data will be aggregated at the sub-regional, regional and global levels.
-For the aggregation methods, please see: http://wesr.unep.org/media/docs/graphs/aggregation-methods.pdf.
+Regional aggregations The data will be aggregated at the sub-regional, regional and global levels.
+For the aggregation methods, please see: http://wesr.unep.org/media/docs/graphs/aggregation\methods.pdf.
 4.h.
-Methods and guidance available to countries for the compilation of the data at the national level (DOC\METHOD) The following documents were made available to focal points and developed in three languages (English, Spanish and French): - 2020 Excel-based calculation tool used for the collection of inputs; - 2020 Reporting Instructions; - 2020 Frequently Asked Questions.
+Methods and guidance available to countries for the compilation of the data at the national level To facilitate 2020 data collection exercise and ensure the widest possible participation, the following documents were made available to focal points and developed in three languages (English, Spanish and French): - 2020 Excel-based calculation tool used for the collection of inputs; - 2020 Reporting Instructions; - 2020 Frequently Asked Questions.

+Four explanatory webinars were also held in October 2020 in these three languages (two webinars in English, one in French, one in Spanish) to introduce the Calculation methodology and reporting tools, and provide the necessary guidance on how to provide the required data.
+Those webinars were attended by a total of 79 government representatives from 43 countries.

 Public procurement systems differing significantly, and the responsibility of SPP/GPP/SRPP policy development or implementation belonging to different ministries or institutions in each country, it is not however in UNEP's capacity to provide more detailed assistance to national focal points on data collection specific to each sub-indicator, as those data may originate either from Public Procurement Agencies, Treasury Boards (Ministry of Finance), or Ministries of Environment.

 4.i.
-Quality management (QUALITY\MGMNT) Quality management is provided by the United Nations Environment Programme (UNEP).
-4.j Quality assurance (QUALITY\ASSURE) Quality assurance is provided by the United Nations Environment Programme (UNEP) in cooperation with the countries that provide these data.
-4.k Quality assessment (QUALITY\ASSMNT) Quality assessment is provided by the United Nations Environment Programme (UNEP).
-5. Data availability and disaggregation (COVERAGE) Data availability:
+Quality management

+4.j Quality assurance

+4.k Quality assessment

+5. Data availability and disaggregation

+Data availability:

-Data will be made available for all UN Member States which have sustainable public procurement policies and action plans and submit information on it, as defined by the indicator.
+Data will be made available for all member states which have sustainable public procurement policies and action plans, as defined by the indicator.
 Time series: